probil/cinnamon-better-xampp-applet/README.md

 # Better xampp applet for Cinnamon panel
-Cinnamon panel applet with additional features.
+Xampp panel applet with additional features.
+Originally developed by backids99@gmail.com.
 ![Screenshot](https://cloud.githubusercontent.com/assets/6773202/5845440/a6e31000-a1c4-11e4-9610-6649e4fe0b50.jpg)

 ## Installation

 * Clone the repository and install the files into the cinnamon applet directory;